Praesentia/MedKit-Swift/README.md

+# MedKit

 ## Synopsis

 MedKit is an open source framework facilitating secure, bi-directional communication with medical devices.

-The MedKit module is one of a number of modules which include: MedKitCore, MedKitDomain, MedKitMIP and MedKitSecurity.
+The MedKit module is one of a number of modules which include: MedKitCore, MedKitDomain, MedKitMIP, MedKitSecurity and SecurityKit.
 This module is primarily a wrapper for the MedKitCore and MedKitDomain modules, exporting only those interfaces that comprise the MedKit client API.

+## Prerequisites

+### iOS

+* iOS 10.3 or higher
+* Xcode 9.0 beta 2 (9M137d) or higher

+### macOS

+* macOS 10.12 or higher
+* Xcode 9.0 beta 2 (9M137d) or higher

 ## Dependencies